aguoietf/draft-janz-nmrg-functional-design-aspects-performance-digital-twin/draft-janz-nmrg-functional-design-aspects-performance-digital-twin.md

 # Performance-Related Functional Design Aspects
-  TO BE ADDED

-  (COPY OF RELEVANT PARAGRAPH FROM INTRODUCTION: Supporting multiple, concurrently operating MP applications
+   The support of multiple, concurrently operating MP applications
    - many of which (e.g. optimization-related applications) may require performance prediction on large numbers of different, detailed scenarios - requires high-performance PODT implementations.
-Models may be more or less complicated and compute-intensive; data consumed may be considerable and run to large archive volumes over time.)
+Functional models themselves may be more or less complicated and computationally-intensive, and data consumed may be considerable and run to large archive volumes over time.High-performance data collection methodologies are considered in {{?I-D.draft-zcz-nmrg-digitaltwin-data-collection}}.
+Data comes from other MP applications e.g. network or service configuration, from managed entities – the real network – or from the real network through MP applications.

-   (IN COMMENTS RE.
-HIGH-PERFORMANCE DATA COLLECTION, REFER TO MATERIAL FROM
-   {{?I-D.draft-zcz-nmrg-digitaltwin-data-collection}}.
-DATA COMES FROM OTHER MP APPLICATIONS E.G.
-   NETWORK AND SERVICE CONFIGURATION, FROM MANAGED ENTITIES - THE REAL NETWORK - OR FROM THE REAL NETWORK THROUGH A MP APPLICATION)
+   Various techniques can be used to support high-performance PODT to support functional design and implementation.
+The common idea is to split functional modeling into smaller tasks.
+Such tasks can be of two types: having dependencies on other tasks, or independent of other tasks.
+Independent tasks can be assigned to different compute resources (workers), and executed in parallel:

+   - In an embedded system, a multiple worker-thread strategy can be used to support high performance;
+   - On a server-based platform, a PODT may run under a microservices architecture, with workers located in difference processors or on different servers depending on the size and complexity of the emulated network.
+These distributed computing systems can greatly improve performance and support complex functional modeling of large-scale networks and concurrent sessions supporting multiple MP applications.
+   - Processors on real network elements can serve as distributed worker resources as well, performing functional modeling tasks directly related to them, and easy computational requirements on server-based platforms.

+   Dependent tasks need orchestration to schedule, synchronize and dispatch compute requests to tasks.
+Stream processing framework - like Kafka – are effective frameworks to support this.

 # Functional Design Implications of NDT Functional Extension Beyond Analysis

    As described in Section 1 (and in e.g. {{?I-D.draft-zhou-nmrg-digitaltwin-network-concepts}}),
    some functional conceptions of NDTs extend beyond the analytical function of PODTs to encompass further management functions, such as closed loop components extending to decision and action.
-   Such NDTs may thus exercise active control over the physical network, service configurations, etc.
+   Such NDTs may thus exercise active control over the real network, service configurations, etc.
    However, in such cases, the functional equivalent of a PODT lies at the heart of the NDT - i.e. representing the data and analysis closed loop components.
-Therefore, the PODT-specific functional design aspects considered in this document may be considered to apply to NDTs broadly, with the distinction that what amount to the MP applications driving and using the equivalent of PODTs - in the manner described in this document - are partly or wholly encompassed within the logical functional perimeter of the NDT.
+Therefore, the PODT-specific functional design aspects considered in this document may be considered to apply to NDTs broadly, with the qualification that what amount to the MP applications driving and using the functional equivalent of PODTs - in the manner described in this document - are partly or wholly encompassed within the functional perimeter of the NDT.

 # Conclusion

-   TO BE ADDED
+   PODTs represent an important class of NDTs in their own right, and their functional equivalent lies at the heart of NDTs with active network-driving capabilities.
+The ‘what-if’ scenarios analyzed by PODTs are generated by various use case-oriented MP applications.
+Information and model management among concurrent computational sessions, driven by such MP applications, is thus an important functional design concern.
+Also important is information and model management to accommodate variations and evolutions among real network co-operating with PODTs.
+Functional design for high and scalable operational performance is a further important functional design criterion.

 # Manageability Considerations